 - Public Preschool Outreach Events take place every District Early Release Day, which is also a No School Day for 4K/EC.
-Note: There is not an Early Release Day in January 2024. - Children should wear their winter gear each day (coat, mittens, hats, boots, snow pants, etc.) since the weather has turned colder and additional snow will likely arrive soon.
+In December, we will meet at the Children's Museum in La Crosse from 10:00 11:30 a.m..
+Note: There is not an Early Release Day in January 2024. - Children should wear their winter gear each day (coat, mittens, hats, boots (if snow), snow pants (if snow), etc.) since the weather has turned colder and additional snow will likely arrive soon.
 We do play outside most days, especially when the temperature is above zero.